MoralisWeb3/moralis-money-faq/affiliate-faq.md

 ## What is the minimum payout balance?

 You need to have at least $200 accumulated balance to get a payout.

+## Can I recruit sub-affiliates?

+Yes in a few months we plan to allow sub-affiliates.

+You will be able to earn 10% of the revenue your subaffiliate brings in.

+Let's say you have a friend who has a social media following and they sign up as an affiliate with your special link for new affiliates.

+If your friend signs up 300 people they would be earning $10,000 per month and you would be earning $1000 per month.

+More info about this in the near future!